 Owners can vote on matters presented at any general meeting and on bylaw changes, changes to the common property and other matters permitted under the Act, the declaration and the bylaws.
 However, owners do not vote on all decisions affecting the condominium corporation.
-The board of directors, elected by the owners, makes most of the decisions on the running of the corporation.
-Therefore, your most important votes are those electing the board of directors and those changing the declaration or bylaws.
+The board of directors, elected by the owners, makes most of the decisions about how to run the corporation.
+Your most important votes are those for the board of directors and to change the declaration or bylaws.